hvacsteve-chi/hvacsteve-chi/README.md

 - 👋 Hi, I’m Stephen (hvacsteve-chi).
 Welcome!
 - 👀 I’m interested in learning all about web development.
-      as we develop our dev skill, and developing <a href= https://faithheatingcooling.com"> BIZ online profile</a> that sets a new standard and fuels the aspirations of a business goal of being THE standard as far as HVAC online-professional.
+      as we develop our dev skill, and developing <a href=" https://faithheatingcooling.com"> our business' online profile</a> that sets a new standard and fuels the aspirations of a business goal of being THE standard as far as HVAC online-professional.

 - 🌱 I’m currently learning front end stuff (currently /advanced javascript + dabbling into material design concepts)